iffse/pay-respects/rules.md

 - `length`: Check whether the given command has the length of the argument
 - `min_length`: Check whether the given command has at least the length of the argument
 - `max_length`: Check whether the given command has at most the length of the argument
+- `shell`: Check if the current running shell is the argument

 For locale other than English, be aware that patterns should be the output having `LC_ALL=C` environment variable.